RC-Foundation/RCF-/README.md

 Static resources for the Knowledge Hub now live in `src/knowledge-hub` and are copied into the final build using `vite-plugin-static-copy`.

+Images and other assets have been moved under `public/assets` to keep the repository root clean.

+Copy `.env.example` to `.env` and adjust the values as needed.
+Currently only `PORT` is required for the Express API.

 ## Getting Started

 1. **Install dependencies**